bbl-dres/kbob-fdk/README.md

 In practice, many public authorities have developed BIM data requirements independently.
 This has led to inconsistent definitions, duplicated effort, and friction at handovers between project phases and organizations.

-The KBOB BIM Specialist Data Catalog addresses these challenges by providing:
+The KBOB BIM Data Catalog addresses these challenges by providing:

 - **Reduced ambiguity** — one shared definition understood by all
 - **Improved interoperability** — consistent data flows across organizations and lifecycle phases